jasper07/saptech15/README.md

 [http://localhost:8080/testService.html](http://localhost:8080/testService.html)

-## Start the app with code optimized using grunt-openui5 Preload feature
+## Start the app with optimized code
 [http://localhost:8080/build.html](http://localhost:8080/build.html)

 ## To run the Unit and Opa tests in the browser